 There are many other SMA symptoms that can impact function and quality of life.
 They include:

-Learn more about these symptoms in Symptoms of Spinal Muscular Atrophy.
+Learn more about symptoms of spinal muscular atrophy.

 Depending on the type of SMA and symptoms, SMA can be treated with therapies that manage symptoms and disease-modifying therapies.

-There are two disease-modifying therapies available for SMA — Spinraza (Nusinersen) and Zolgensma (Onasemnogene abeparvovec-xioi).
+There are two disease-modifying therapies available for SMA — Spinraza (nusinersen) and Zolgensma (onasemnogene abeparvovec-xioi).
 The FDA approved Spinraza in 2016 and Zolgensma in 2019.
-Both drugs are forms of gene therapy.21 People with SMA may be eligible to participate in clinical trials to receive access to new treatments.
+Both drugs are forms of gene therapy.
+People with SMA may be eligible to participate in clinical trials to receive access to new treatments.

 Breathing support can be critical for people with more severe forms of SMA.
 Breathing problems can be addressed with noninvasive or invasive ventilation support.
-Noninvasive forms of ventilation support are used as needed and can be removed.17 A bilevel positive airway pressure (BiPAP) machine is a non-invasive option often used for breathing support while sleeping.19
+Noninvasive forms of ventilation support are used as needed and can be removed.
+A bilevel positive airway pressure (BiPAP) machine is a noninvasive option often used for breathing support while sleeping.

-Ventilation supports that penetrate the body are available if non-invasive options aren’t sufficient.
+Ventilation supports that penetrate the body are available if noninvasive options aren’t sufficient.
 Examples include an endotracheal tube (tube that goes through the trachea to the lung) that can be used short-term and a tracheostomy (surgical placement of a breathing tube in the trachea).
 In addition to breathing support machines, respiratory therapy can help strengthen weak intercostal muscles.

 Connect with others who are living with spinal muscular atrophy.
 Get members only access to emotional support, advice, treatment insights, and more.sign up